Request for Proposals: MEDS

 a.
 Citations.
 Due to the scientific and technical nature of many interdisciplinary environmental problems, authors are encouraged to include citations to support their proposal.

 b.
 Budget and justification.
-Each student will receive $50 from the Bren School to cover the group’s basic operations and printing.
+Each group will receive $250 from the Bren School to cover the group’s basic operations and printing.
 This funding will be held at the school and only accessible by the students.
-Capstone groups typically comprise 3-4 students, for a combined total of about $200.
 The students will determine how to allocate the funds to cover expenses such as conference calls, file storage, etc. If the proposed project requires additional funding for completion, such as specific software, datasets, or tools, the client must provide that funding.
 If needed, please include a budget with a description of anticipated costs that will be covered by the client.

 c.
 Client letter of support.
 Clients must submit a letter of support to clearly describe their commitment to provide data, additional funding, and/or any other resources for the project.
 The details of these commitments must be articulated clearly in the letter of support addressed to the Capstone Project Committee.